idaholab/moose/framework/doc/content/utilities/MooseDocs/generate.md

 directory where the class is registered: "framework/doc" contains all core MOOSE level objects, "modules/tensor_mechanics/doc" contains object for the tensor mechanics modules, etc.

-When adding documentation the MOOSE modules executable must exist, this is accomplished by using the following commands.
+When adding documentation, the MOOSE modules executable must exist; this is accomplished by using the following commands:

 ```bash
 cd ~/projects/moose/modules
 make -j16 # 16 should be replaced by the number of cores on your system
 ```

-If you are writing a documentation for a new class with MOOSE or the modules, you can use the MooseDocs executable to build a documentation stub for your new class.
+If you are writing a documentation page for a new class with MOOSE or the modules, you can use the MooseDocs executable to build a documentation stub for your new class:

 ```bash
 cd ~/projects/moose/modules/doc